Welcome to the Online Home of the Tennessee Commission on Continuing Legal Education.

 Notice of Credit Card Payment Changes

-The CLE Commission will be switching to a new credit card payment vendor in December 2019.
+The CLE Commission switched to a new credit card payment vendor in December 2019.
 The new system will allow international payment cards.
 You will see new payment screens.
 There will also be a transaction fee for payment made using the website.
+The site uses a pop up which opens a new window to complete your transaction.
+Please disable any pop up blocker.

 The Commission has paid these fees for more than twelve years.
 Due to increasing costs and to bring the Commission in line with best practices at other state government agencies, a new policy for the use of credit cards to pay charges on an attorney, provider, or law firm account, will be implemented.